 All staff will be provided with a copy of our school's code of conduct/staff behaviour policy/handbook at induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.

-The link below will direct you to the current government guidance on safer working practice which we share with staff:
+Current government guidance on safer working practice will be shared with staff: